 If you prefer, you can apply to study this course as:

 - a part-time master's - study the same course content over 2 or more years

 Your modules and fees may vary if you choose a different study option.

-Dr Felicity Bishop is the course leader.
-She is a health psychologist working on an interdisciplinary programme of mixed methods research around complementary therapies and placebo effects in health care.
-Find out more about Dr Bishop’s work and research by visiting their staff profile.
+Dr Leanne Morrison is the course leader.
+She is a psychologist working on an interdisciplinary programme of mixed methods research around developing and evaluating digital health interventions to support the self-management of physical health issues.
+Find out more about Dr Morrison’s work and research by visiting their staff profile.

 This course is based at Highfield.

 This qualification is awarded by the University of Southampton.

 Download the Course Description Document

 The Course Description Document details your course overview, your course structure and how your course is taught and assessed.

 Changes due to COVID-19